Farrboy23/Personal-Project/README.md

 You can install the required packages using pip: pip install yfinance plotly webview

 Usage
+Run the Personal Project Final.py script to open the GUI.
 Enter a stock ticker (e.g., 'AAPL' for Apple Inc.) to fetch data and select the type of chart you wish to view.
 For stock comparison, enter two different stock tickers.